Geraldine Fitzgerald: Career

-Fitzgerald returned to stage acting, and won acclaim for her performance in the 1971 revival of Long Day's Journey Into Night.
-In 1976, she performed as a cabaret singer with the show Streetsongs, which played three successful runs on Broadway and was the subject of a PBS television special.
+Fitzgerald returned to stage acting and won acclaim for her performance in the 1971 revival of Long Day's Journey Into Night.
+In 1976 she performed as a cabaret singer with the show Streetsongs, which played three successful runs on Broadway and was the subject of a PBS television special.
 She recorded an album of the show for Harbinger Records, produced by Bill Rudman and Ken Bloom and distributed by Ben Bagley's Painted Smiles Records.
 She also achieved success as a theatre director; in 1982, she became one of the first women to receive a Tony Award nomination for Best Direction of a Play for a production of Mass Appeal.
 While in New York, Fitzgerald collaborated with playwright and Franciscan brother Jonathan Ringkamp to found the Everyman Theater of Brooklyn, a street theater company.
-The company performed throughout the city, including at Ethical Culture and La MaMa Experimental Theatre Club, both in Manhattan.
-The company first performed at La MaMa in September 1972, with a production called Everyman at La MaMa.
+The company performed throughout the city, including at Ethical Culture and La MaMa Experimental Theatre Club.
+Their first performance took place at La MaMa in September 1972 with a production called Everyman at La MaMa.
 They then performed The Francis-Day, a musical about Francis of Assisi, at La MaMa in July 1973.

-She appeared on television, in such series as Alfred Hitchcock Presents, Robert Montgomery Presents, Naked City, St. Elsewhere, The Golden Girls, and Cagney and Lacey.
+She appeared on television in such series as Alfred Hitchcock Presents, Robert Montgomery Presents, Naked City, St. Elsewhere, The Golden Girls, and Cagney and Lacey.
 She had a regular role in the short-lived 1965 CBS serial Our Private World.
-In 1987, she played a title role in the television pilot Mabel and Max, produced by Barbra Streisand.
-She received an Emmy Award nomination for a guest role playing Anna in The Golden Girls Mother's Day episode in 1988, and played a different character in the episode "Not Another Monday".
+In 1987 she played a title role in the television pilot Mabel and Max, produced by Barbra Streisand.
+She received an Emmy Award nomination for a guest role playing Anna in The Golden Girls Mother's Day episode in 1988 and played a different character in the episode "Not Another Monday".
 She won a Daytime Emmy Award as best actress for her appearance in the NBC Special Treat episode "Rodeo Red and the Runaways".
-On February 8, 1960, Fitzgerald was recognized with a star on the Hollywood Walk of Fame, at 6353 Hollywood Boulevard, for her contributions to motion pictures.
+On February 8, 1960, Fitzgerald was recognized with a star on the Hollywood Walk of Fame at 6353 Hollywood Boulevard for her contributions to motion pictures.